Research at Leeds Beckett

 After a postdoctoral project at the University of York surveying the British population about their reported spontaneous paranormal experiences, she started teaching at Leeds Beckett in 2010.

-Madeleine has taught on various modules for the BA (Hons) Psychology & Society, including Interdisciplinary Psychology, Critical Social Psychology, and Doing Psychology.
-She currently teaches at the undergraduate level on Framing Madness, Parapsychology, Psychosocial Development and Researching Psychology.
+Madeleine has taught on various modules for the BA (Hons) Social Psychology, including Interdisciplinary Psychology, Critical Social Psychology, Psychosocial Development and Doing Psychology.
+She currently teaches at the undergraduate level on Framing Madness, Parapsychology, and Researching Psychology.
 She also supervises level 6 dissertations.

 At postgraduate level she is teaching on several modules for the MA in Interdisciplinary Psychology, including Central Problems, Foundations of Psychoanalysis, Transpersonal Psychology and Critical Methodologies.
 She also supervises MA Independent Projects.

 Madeleine's research has centred upon meaning and sense-making in reported EHEs.
 She also has an interest in methodology for the social sciences, which is particularly influenced by Critical Social Psychology, Feminism and Transpersonal Psychology.

 Some of her research has focused on exploring forms of contemporary spirituality (particularly that which is often viewed as 'alternative').
 This included the extent to which there might be relationships between reported EHEs and spirituality, the relationship between EHEs, the paranormal and popular culture, and the potentially positive effects precipitated by some of these experiences.

 Madeleine's most recent work has been exploring women's circles, particularly the Red Tent Movement.
 She has been analysing how the movement is imagined and presented online as the first phase of a larger project about The Red Tent in contemporary UK society.